Seven News: Sydney

 In August 2016, it was announced that Michael Usher would replace Melissa Doyle as Friday and Saturday presenter.
 Doyle moved into a new expanded role as senior correspondent and host of Sunday Night.

 In June 2020, Jim Wilson left Seven after 28 years with the network, to become a new host of 2GB's Drive program.
 His last sports bulletin was 27 June 2020.
 It was later announced that Matt Shirvington would replace him.

 In November 2020, David Brown left the Sydney newsroom to return to Melbourne with Angie Asimus promoted to weeknight weather presenter.

 In December 2020, it was announced that Angela Cox would be joining Michael Usher as co-anchor of the weekend bulletin from January 2021.

 In June 2023, Matt Shirvington stepped down from his role of weekend sports presenter, to take up his new role as co-host of Sunrise.
 Matt Carmichael was announced as his replacement.

 In September 2024, it was announced that Angela Cox would be joining Mark Ferguson as co-anchor of the weeknight bulletin.

 In October 2024, it was announced that Angie Asimus would be joining Michael Usher as co-anchor of the weekend bulletin.
-Asimus would also continue her role as a weather presenter alongside Mark Ferguson and Angela Cox from Sunday to Tuesday.
+Asimus would also continue her role as a weather presenter alongside Mark Ferguson and Angela Cox on Tuesday and Wednesday.

 In September 2025, it was announced that Matt Carmichael would be leaving 7NEWS after being axed.
 He will present his last bulletin at the end of October, after the Bathurst 1000.

-Tom Sacre was announced as his replacement.
+In January 2026, it was announced that Matt White would be returning to 7News Sydney, eleven years after he departed.
+He presents for both News and Sport, and fronts analysis on NRL coverage across bulletins nationwide each night.

+In April 2026, it was announced that Mark Ferguson and Angela Cox would reduce their workload to 4 days a week presenting 7NEWS Sydney from Sunday to Wednesday, with Michael Usher and Angie Asimus presenting from Thursday to Saturday.

-Fill-in presenters include Michael Usher, Angie Asimus, Hugh Whitfeld and Chris Reason (News), David Woiwod, Tom Sacre and Jelisa Apps (Sport), and Sally Bowrey, Amber Laidler and Grace Fitzgibbon (Weather).
+Fill-in presenters include Michael Usher, Angie Asimus, Hugh Whitfeld, Chris Reason and Paul Kadak (News), Matt White, David Woiwod, Tom Sacre, Liam Tapper, Johanna Griggs and Jelisa Apps (Sport) and Paul Kadak, Angelique Opie, Amber Laidler and Grace Fitzgibbon (Weather).